A research project relating to some aspect of wildlife management conducted as a placement within a host organisation

 - Teaching Arrangements

-- WILM 501 commences with introductory and preparatory work to select your placement project and develop a research proposal, including literature review, for your chosen topic.
-Research placements take place over 8 weeks, and the paper concludes with your own write up and presentation of research results.
+WILM 501 commences with introductory and preparatory work to select your placement project and develop a research proposal, including literature review, for your chosen topic.
+Research placements take place over approx. 8 weeks, depending on the project, and the paper concludes with your own write up and presentation of research results.

 - Graduate Attributes Emphasised